 Google Fit is one of the apps everyone should have on their android phone if they want to monitor their fitness levels and keep their health in check.
 Google Fit monitors your activity throughout the day and indicates the total amount of calories you have burned.
 It sets a daily target of 10,000 steps, which is equivalent to 5 miles, and the recommended 30 minutes of exercise daily, which amounts to 150 minutes in a week.

 You can purchase the wearable, known as a FitBit or simply download the FitBit app and carry your smartphone with you when you go exercising.
+If you are concerned about your health and loosing some weight, this belly fat burner might be for you.

 There are other health apps such as Runtastic and Calorie Counter as well.
+If you need more health-related articles to boost your health and fitness goals, you can read more here.

 3. Reading Apps